 We’re not quite sure where the year went, the months melted into one another at an alarming rate and seemed to pick up speed as of September onward.
-So once again we look toward ushering in a New Year.
-Many folks believe the way they celebrate this special night will set the tone for the year to follow so they strive for something unique, exciting, or romantic in order to do it up right.
+And once again, people around the world look toward ushering in a New Year.
+Many folks believe the way they celebrate this special night will set the tone for the upcoming year so they strive for something unique, exciting, or romantic in order to do it up right.
 With this in mind, we bring you the Top Ten Cities in which to Celebrate New Year’s Eve.

-Let’s start with the most family-friendly environment we can think of – Disney World in Orlando, Florida which offers up a magical night of celebratory parades, and stunning light shows and fireworks that come together to create a memorable experience for everyone to enjoy, regardless of age.
+DISNEY WORLD – Let’s start with the most family-friendly environment we can think of – Disney Worldin Orlando, Florida which offers up a magical night of celebratory parades, and stunning light shows and fireworks that come together to create a memorable experience for everyone to enjoy, regardless of age.